smith island art league

 It seems as if I have spent my whole life getting ready for now.
-Over the years I have worked with various media to fulfill my drive to create: From nurturing creativity in my children to painting ornaments and home decor, designing my homes so colors and fabrics flowed, or photographing beautiful scenery while visiting our home on Bald Head Island, each endeavor began with the intention of capturing and creating something beautiful to share.
+Over the years I have worked with various media to fulfill my drive to create: From nurturing creativity in my children to painting ornaments and home decor, designing my homes so colors and fabrics flowed, or photographing beautiful scenery while traveling or visiting our home on Bald Head Island, each endeavor began with the intention of capturing and creating something beautiful to share.

 I draw my inspiration from nature, its exquisite details, vast scale, and timelessness.
 My paintings capture quiet moments of ocean sunsets, soft marsh grasses, and still life studies of flowers and fruit.
 All are calming, a response to a world in need of peace.

 May you find moments of peace in my paintings.
 I hope they speak to you as they have to me!

 "From this, the treasure secretly gathered in your heart will become evident through your creative work."
 Albrecht Dürer.